adfoster/achillestendon/README.md

 # achillestendon
-Data files and R code for a study characterizing spring-like behavior, tendon stress, and elastic energy storage of the Achilles tendon moderated by the Achilles tendon moment arm length.
+Data files and R code for a study characterizing spring-like behavior, tendon stress, and elastic energy storage of the Achilles tendon in relation to the Achilles tendon moment arm length.

 <i>Note: This article is currently under peer review</i>